Grapjas93/grapejuice/Readme.md

 # grapejuice

 Changes so far:
+- new structure: Braziers!
+Ranged units near it will shoot flaming projectiles and apply burning.
+Can be toggled on or off, while on it consumes 1 wood per second.
 - han civilization is working
 - arcing projectiles! (thanks to @BB code)
 - improved rearm aura code